This post includes affiliate links.

 Round 2 – 11: *1 suzette stitch (1 sc, 1 dc in the same st), skip 1 st, repeat from * all around, sl st at the end of round 11.

 After round 11, weave in and out the end of the yarn using a tapestry needle.
-Then pull tide and close the hole.
+Then pull tight and close the hole.
 If you leave it partially open you can even make it into a messy bun hat.

 Fasten off and weave in the ends.